 Parents appreciate RIE classes because they are a sanctuary where infants are free to interact and toddlers are allowed to work through conflicts safely and learn from them with minimal adult intervention.
 The facilitator is nearby to keep children from hurting each other.
 When there is a struggle over a toy, our intention is to allow the children to participate as actively as possible in problem-solving.
 If we don’t step in, toddlers often surprise us by being able to handle conflicts themselves.
 As infant specialist Magda Gerber suggests in Dear Parent – Caring For Infants With Respect, “If every time adults jump in and bring in their version of what is right, the children learn either to depend on them or to defy them.
 The more we trust they can solve, the more they do learn to solve.”

-Rather than jumping in immediately, Magda advised “sportscasting” during conflicts – calmly and impartially stating just the facts to let the children know that we understand and empathize, i.e., “Ben was holding that, and now Ella has it”.
+Rather than jumping in immediately, Magda advised “sportscasting” during conflicts – calmly and impartially stating just the facts to let the children know that we understand and empathize, i.e., “Ben, you were holding that, and now you have it, Ella.”
 Or, if a child seems upset, we acknowledge, “It bothered you when Ella took the toy.”

 But sometimes toy-taking becomes more than an occasional experiment — it becomes a pattern of behavior that does need addressing.
 The parents and facilitator then try to figure out what is motivating the behavior and gauge the most productive way to intervene.
 This happened in one of my classes, and we all learned from it.